The Perfect Storm (film): Historical accuracy

+Most of the names used were not changed for the film.
+Two lawsuits were later filed by certain families of the crew members of Andrea Gail.
+The only crew member lost from the New York Air National Guard HH-60 helicopter was TSgt.
+Arden "Rick" Smith; he is fictionalized as "Jonesy".
+The film differs in many ways from the book in regards to the fictionalization of the material.

 The Andrea Gail

 Hurricane Grace on October 28, 1991, when the Andrea Gail went missing.

-A ship similar to Andrea Gail, Lady Grace, was used during the filming of the movie.
-Most of the names used were not changed for the fictional film.
-Two lawsuits were later filed by certain families of the crew members.
-The film only claims to be "based on a true story", and differs in many ways from the book starting with the fictionalization of the material into a "story".
-The events shown in the film after the Andrea Gails last radio contact are pure speculation, as the boat and the bodies of the crew were never found.
+The events depicted in the film after the Andrea Gails last radio contact are pure speculation, as there were no survivors from the crew.

 Contrary to the movie's storyline, Captain Linda Greenlaw says she did not place a distress call on behalf of Andrea Gail.
 "Without a distress call (directly) from the imperiled vessel, the Coast Guard will not initiate a search until the vessel is five days overdue in port," Greenlaw said.
 She had also been 600 miles east of the Andrea Gail when she went down (not west as depicted), and stated "They never indicated they were in trouble.
 They just never came back."
 The 1993 U.S. Coast Guard's investigative report said that Andrea Gail was experiencing 30-foot waves and winds from anywhere from 50 to 80 knots around the time of the last communication.
 The conditions, though threatening, were probably not unfamiliar to Tyne, who had been a successful fisherman for about a decade on other vessels, taking trips to the Grand Banks and fishing off Florida, the Carolinas, and elsewhere.
 The investigative report did, however, mention a buoy off the coast of Nova Scotia recording a record wave height of 100.7 ft (30.7 m).

 Hurricane Grace is exaggerated in the movie when it is referred to by a weather forecaster as a "category 5" storm, which has winds sustained at over 137 knots (≥ 157 mph).
 In reality, the hurricane had already peaked at category 2 intensity and ocean buoy monitors recorded wind gusts at 65 knots (75 mph) around the time Andrea Gail sank.
 In the movie, Tyne and his crew agreed to head into the dangerous storm in order to save their fish from spoiling.
 Greenlaw acknowledged that Tyne did mention having ice problems, but that was not unusual.
 "My one gripe about [the] movie was how Warner Brothers depicted Billy Tyne and his crew as making a very conscious decision to steam into a storm that they knew was dangerous," said Greenlaw.
 "That is not what happened.
 Andrea Gail was three days into their steam home when the storm hit.
 Whatever happened to Andrea Gail happened very quickly."